 Dischargers must select monitoring sites that characterize both irrigation and stormwater discharges.
 For irrigation discharge, Dischargers must select monitoring points to characterize at least 80 percent of the estimated maximum irrigation discharge volume, based on the typical discharge patterns of the ranch, and must include points of tailwater and tile drain (if present) discharges.
 The SAP must be designed such that monitoring must occurs when it is highly probable that the irrigation discharge volume is the greatest during an irrigation event.
 Stormwater discharge sites must be selected to characterize the majority of stormwater discharge and must include first-flush monitoring.
 All selected monitoring sites must characterize discharge from the required farm/ranch, i.e., the discharge is not comingled with discharge from adjacent farms.

-Dischargers must conduct monitoring for all parameters necessary to achieve the goals described for individual discharge monitoring.
+Dischargers must conduct monitoring for all parameters necessary to achieve the goals described for individual ranch-level surface discharge monitoring.

 Analytical methods, maximum practical quantitation limits (PQL), and reporting limits (RL) must be consistent with those outlined in Section G, or as approved by the Executive Officer.

-Individual surface discharge sampling must occur at each site a minimum of four times per year, with one sample drawn during each of the following calendar quarters: January to March, April to June, July to September, October to December, or as approved by the Executive Officer.
+Individual ranch-level surface discharge sampling must occur at each site a minimum of four times per year, with one sample drawn during each of the following calendar quarters: January to March, April to June, July to September, October to December, or as approved by the Executive Officer.

-By March 1 and September 1 of each year, Dischargers must submit individual surface discharge monitoring data and information.
+By March 1 and September 1 of each year, Dischargers must submit individual ranch-level surface discharge monitoring data and information.
 The information must be submitted electronically, in a format specified by the Executive Officer and must contain the items listed below, unless otherwise approved by the Executive Officer.

 All data and information from monitoring occurring in the preceding two calendar quarters and data not yet reported on previous semi-annual reports.